 Texas Chainsaw Massacre True Story

-The Texas Chainsaw Massacre is one of the most iconic and well-known horror movies of all time — and it was originally marketed as being based on a true story.
-In truth, this was mostly a gimmick to get more people to see the movie and a subtle commentary on the turbulent political climate of 1970s America.
-However, the claim wasn’t entirely false.
+The Texas Chain Saw Massacre is one of the most iconic and well-known horror movies of all time — and it was originally marketed as being based on a real story.
+In truth, this was mostly a gimmick to get more people to see the movie and served as a subtle commentary on the turbulent political climate of 1970s America.
+However, the claim that the The Texas Chain Saw Massacre was a true story wasn’t entirely false.

-The story of The Texas Chainsaw Massacre and its nightmare-inducing visuals was based, at least in part, on the real-life killer Ed Gein, who made furniture out of human body parts.
-And like The Texas Chainsaw Massacre’s infamous cannibal, Leatherface, Gein created a mask made of human skin.
+The true story behind The Texas Chain Saw Massacre was largely that of real-life killer Ed Gein, who made furniture, clothing, and keepsakes out of human body parts.
+And like The Texas Chain Saw Massacre‘s infamous Leatherface, Gein created a mask made of human skin.

-But Gein was not the only inspiration behind the horror classic.
-In fact, director Tobe Hooper drew inspiration from a number of sources — including Hooper’s own dark thoughts during a Christmas shopping trip in 1972.
+In the end, director Tobe Hooper drew inspiration from a number of sources — including his own dark fantasies one day during a Christmas shopping trip in 1972.

-Gein didn’t use a chainsaw to kill his victims, but he did share one trait with his Texas Chainsaw Massacre counterpart: a mask made of human skin.
+Gein didn’t use a chain saw to kill his victims, but he did share one trait with his Texas Chain Saw Massacre counterpart: he made a mask out of human skin.

 Before he became a murderer, Edward Theodore Gein had grown up under the influence of his highly religious and authoritarian mother, Augusta, who told her sons, Ed and Henry, that the world was full of evil, that women were “vessels of sin,” and that alcohol was an instrument of the Devil.